pub-comp/caching/README.md

 ### Adding Your Own Cache Type

 * YourCache - the actual cache's code.
-Implement from `ICache`
+Must implement `ICache`
-* YourCacheConfig - a factory for creating an instance of your cache from a given policy
+* YourCacheConfig - a factory for creating an instance of your cache from a given policy.
+Must inherit from `CacheConfig`.
-* YourCachePolicy - the policy for your cache - any parameters you need for constructing your cache e.g. eviction policy, connection details
+* YourCachePolicy - the policy for your cache - any parameters you need for constructing your cache e.g. eviction policy, connection details.
+Must be serializable to from JSON.

 You will then be able to configure usage of your cache like so: